You Can Thank Bob Fosse For Your Jazz Hands

-A very specific segment of the population — namely, musical theatre fanatics – has been holding its breath for the arrival of the FX mini-series Fosse/Verdon.
+A very specific segment of the population — namely, musical theater fanatics – has been holding its breath for the arrival of the FX mini-series Fosse/Verdon.
 The wait is over.
-The show, which looks into the marriage of musical theatre legends Gwen Verdon and Bob Fosse, premieres on Tuesday, April 9.
+The show, which looks into the marriage of musical theater legends Gwen Verdon and Bob Fosse, premieres on Tuesday, April 9.

 Advertisement